firesharkstudios/butterfly-server/README.md

 ```

 The above code...
-- Creates a `DynamicSelectGroup` that echoes any data event transactions to the Console
+- Creates a `DynamicViewSet` that echoes any data event transactions to the Console
-- Creates a child `DynamicSelect` on the `DynamicSelectGroup` that retrieves the initial data _and_ listens for data changes
+- Creates a child `DynamicView` on the `DynamicViewSet` that retrieves the initial data _and_ listens for data changes
-- Executes an INSERT to trigger a data change on the `DynamicSelect`
+- Executes an INSERT to trigger a data change on the `DynamicView`

 ## Butterfly.Channel Hello World